 that reviving full-fledged competition may not be practical for years.
 Rick

-Couniham of Green Mountain Power said, "It looks to me like a state-run
+Couniham of Green Mountain Power id, "It looks to me like a state-run

 monopoly."
 Sec.of State, Bill Jones, who is seeking the Republican nomination

 for Governor bemoaned, "Little by little, the public trust is slipping